.

 The Fight for Consumer Access to Laboratory Testing

-Today’s patients increasingly expect direct access to their personal health information, including lab test results.
-In the past, regulations limited both the ordering of tests and the release of results to physicians, but those restrictions are quickly giving way to a more patient-centered approach.
+Growing consumer demand for greater involvement in care is transforming the healthcare industry.
+Patients now expect direct access to their personal health information, including lab test results.
+Previously, regulations limited who could order tests and release results, but those restrictions are quickly giving way to a more patient-centered approach.

-Today, most states allow consumers to order some (or all) of their laboratory tests directly without the involvement of a physician.
-At the federal level, the government now requires that labs provide individuals with access to their test data upon request.
+Most states now allow consumers to order some or all of their laboratory tests directly without physician involvement.
+At the federal level, the government now requires labs to provide individuals with access to their test data upon request.

 Discover More: Highlighting the Versatility of the TestDirectly Direct-to-Consumer Lab Testing Portal